davidgilbertson/react-recollect/README.md

 When the store is then passed to a component, React can do its clever shallow comparisons to know that something has changed and update efficiently.

+## `ignore(CallbackFunction)`

+The `ignore` function that Recollect exposes accepts a callback- a plain Javascript function.
+While this function is being called, Recollect ignores any and all changes to the store.

+This should only be used as a performance optimisation and when updating a particular value in the store should never trigger any re-renders, for example with a controlled textarea where the contents of the textarea are written to the store with every keystroke.

 ## `collect(ReactComponent)`

 When you wrap a component in `collect`, Recollect will: